 “The market is really volatile, it is better if I keep the cash in my savings account or in my closet.”
 Does this sound like you?
-Most people think the same when it comes to investing their hard earned money in the stock market.
+Most people think the same when it comes to investing their hard-earned money in the stock market.
 Individuals are behind holding money rather than multiplying it.

 Looking at the fluctuating nature of the market, many believe having money in their hands is the safest option to preserve money.
 In reality, wealth isn’t for holding.
 Alas, you will never make a profit or double your cash by holding that money.
 Also, holding cash back may result in inflation, which will affect everyone including you.
-So what benefit you will gain by preserving the cash – this is an important question to think upon.
+So what benefits you will gain by preserving the cash – this is an important question to think about.

 Is it safer and profitable to keep your money in cash or invest it in the lucrative market to make a profit?
 Read on to find out.